bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 ## What is BEAM?

-BEAM stands for Behavior, Energy, Autonomy, and Mobility. *To be completed*
+BEAM stands for Behavior, Energy, Autonomy, and Mobility. - *To be completed*

 To read more documentation on BEAM, click [here](https://beam.readthedocs.io/en/latest/about.html#overview).

 ## What are the inputs of BEAM?

+- *To be completed*
-(combination of inputs on public transit operations and public transit financial aspects)
+Combination of inputs on public transit operations and public transit financial aspects.

 ## What are the outputs of BEAM and how are they used to evaluate the transportation system?